thoughtworks-jumpstart/guides/docs/backend-web-development/express-routing.md

 The querystrings are populated in the `req.query` object, with the name of the query as their respective keys.
 What do you think the above code does?

-#### Size limit

-When using HTTP GET method, you typically need to send some query strings, for example GET /api/users?country=SG&age=M&hobby=football..
-You need to be aware that there is a size limit on the total length of the URL, which is somewhere between 2KB and 8KB.
-A question to ask is: [What is the maximum length of URL in the different browsers](https://stackoverflow.com/questions/417142/what-is-the-maximum-length-of-a-url-in-different-browsers)?

 ## Multiple handler functions

 Refer to the script: [Express.js playground: express_basic_example_2](https://github.com/thoughtworks-jumpstart/express-playground/blob/master/express_basic_example_2.js).